Ashish-source23/Ashish-source23/README.md

 # Hey👋, I'm Ashish Diwakar

 <!-- Ashish-source23/Ashish-source23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-A student of Computer Science and Engineering skilled in React.js, Node.js, JavaScript, CSS, and HTML.
-I'm a passionate individual who always strives to work on end-to-end products that develop sustainable and scalable social and technical systems to create impact.
+Currently pursuing a Master's Degree (M.Tech) in Computer Science and Engineering from IIT Ropar.
+I'm skilled in React.js, Node.js, JavaScript, Data Bases and UI/UX.
+I'm a passionate individual who consistently strives to develop end-to-end products that create sustainable and scalable social and technical systems, driving meaningful impact.

 - 🔭 I’m currently working on App-Development, Website Development.